hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

 1. Two related papers appearing in this workshop
    1. [Convolutional dictionary learning through tensor factorization](http://arxiv.org/abs/1506.03509)
    1. [Tensor vs matrix methods: robust tensor decomposition under block sparse perturbations](http://arxiv.org/abs/1510.04747)

+1. Learning is finding needle in a haystack.
+   1. Big data is challenging due to large number of variables and high-dimensionalities.
+   1. Useful information is essentially low-dimensional structure.
+   1. Problem when learning with big data
+      1. statistically: large number of samples are needed to estimate the model.
+      1. computationally: mainly about non-convexity, a lot of restart to avoid local optimal and to reach global optimal.
+   1. Algorithm should scale to the number of samples and variables.

 1. Non-convex optimization is a trending research area compare to convex optimization.